 Protecting your Pet from Respiratory Illness

 Every year, a new respiratory virus threatens our dog’s health.
 When dealing with unknown respiratory dog illnesses going around, being as proactive as possible is essential.
-This year’s new canine respiratory illness has brought a new panic to many dog owners, but should you be panicking?
+With each new canine respiratory illness bringing panic or worry to many dog owners, should you be panicking?

 What to Know About Canine Infectious Respiratory Diseases